 Modern lone working devices vary greatly in terms of their features, so there are a range of considerations to be aware of.
 Because of this, it’s important to ensure that customers are given honest recommendations for the most appropriate device with their requirements in mind.
 For example, if they have lone workers situated in remote locations where mobile signal cannot be guaranteed, the Spot Gen3 boasts advanced GPS location and a panic button that connects via satellite.
 However, for staff with a public facing role, such as a social worker, they may benefit from a more discreet device (If you’re unsure about where to start and would like some friendly, no obligation advice, you can give us a call on +44 (0)330 999 8484).

 Another important consideration to make is the response procedure.
-If an alarm is raised, who is made aware of it?
+If a lone worker alarm is raised, who is made aware of it?
 How can they help?
 With LONEALERT, there are several response procedures available to organisations and their lone workers, all designed to provide the most effective assistance in any circumstance.
 Organisations may choose to send all alerts to LONEALERT’s dedicated 24/7 Alarm Receiving Centre (ARC) which is filled with highly trained operational staff who will escalate the response procedure depending on each individual situation.

 Alternatively, other organisations may designate certain members of the workforce as responders for lone workers at certain times.
 Due to the flexibility of LONEALERT’s intuitive O.W.L system, all response methods can be mixed to suit the needs of every organisation at various levels, such as individual team, lone worker or even the time of day.